NeuroDev-Tech-Class/site/docs/BRIEF-render-migration.md

 ## Stage E — delivery

-- This repo's `render.yaml`: one static service `tech-frontend` (`rootDir: web`, `staticPublishPath: dist`, SPA/404 rules as Astro needs, the `/site/*` -> `/*` redirect, env `PUBLIC_API_URL=https://hub-api.neurodevlabs.com`).
+- This repo's `render.yaml`: one static service `tech-frontend` (`rootDir: web`, `staticPublishPath: dist`, SPA/404 rules as Astro needs, the `/site/*` -> `/*` redirect, env `PUBLIC_API_URL=https://hub-api.neurodevmentoring.com`).
 No web service, no database, no new Postgres role: the hub's `hub_app` role owns the `tech` schema because the hub's Alembic creates it.
-- Hub repo: no `render.yaml` change except documenting the two new env values (`CORS_ORIGINS` gains the tech origin; the redirect allowlist gains `https://tech.neurodevlabs.com`).
+- Hub repo: no `render.yaml` change except documenting the two new env values (`CORS_ORIGINS` gains the tech origin; the redirect allowlist gains `https://tech.neurodevmentoring.com`).
 - CI: replace the Firebase emulator jobs with backend (Postgres service) and frontend jobs, but only on the `render-migration` branch path until cutover so `main` keeps deploying rules and functions.
-- `docs/CUTOVER.md`: freeze window, export, dry run, import, smoke tests, DNS (`tech` CNAME to the Render static host, added to `../IDEA-Assessment/project-notes/03-dns-records.md`), GitHub Pages redirect stub, repo rename, 30 days of Firebase read-only, then Blaze downgrade.
+- `docs/CUTOVER.md`: freeze window, export, dry run, import, smoke tests, DNS (`tech` CNAME in the **`neurodevmentoring.com`** zone to the Render static host; that zone carries the Workspace MX records, so add only; record it in `../IDEA-Assessment/project-notes/03-dns-records.md`), GitHub Pages redirect stub, repo rename, 30 days of Firebase read-only, then Blaze downgrade.
 Steps Topher performs are marked as his.
 Model it on `../neurodev-hub/docs/scheduler-cutover.md`.

 ## Suggested PR sequence